-Maintaining a strong and healthy athletic performance is more than just a matter of training, practice and "keeping in shape."
+Maintaining a strong and healthy athletic performance is more than just a matter of training, practice, and "keeping in shape."
 Your body needs support in the form of proper nutrition, hydration, and rest in order to keep performing and responding at peak levels.

 - Fuel Sources

-- Vitamins and Minerals
+- Vitamins & Minerals

 - Fueling Strategies

-- Sports Drinks and Nutritional Supplements
+- Sports Drinks & Nutritional Supplements

 When you consume a meal or a snack, the food you eat is digested in the body and nutrients are absorbed.
 This provides the body with energy to perform its necessary functions as food is transformed into calories.

 Carbohydrates are the most important source of energy for endurance and power.
 Proteins help build new body tissues, and fats provide energy when you are exercising at lower intensity.

 Back to top

 In addition to fueling our central nervous system, carbohydrates are stored in the body as glycogen, which can be used when needed during physical activities.

 Back to top

 Protein is what rebuilds and repairs your muscles after a tough workout or game, but it also primes the pump to make sure the right amino acids are available to your muscles during the workout.
-For this reason, protein, like carbs, is needed both before and after your workout.
+For this reason, protein – like carbs – is needed both before and after your workout.

-As you probably know protein is necessary for muscle growth and repair post-workout.
-It is also used to make red blood cells, which move oxygen to muscles, and white blood cells, which help fight infections.
+Protein is also used to make red blood cells, which move oxygen to muscles, and white blood cells, which help fight infections.
 Your body also uses protein to make hormones and enzymes.

-Protein is very important to our bodies, but try to avoid unhealthy sources of protein such as cheeseburgers, fried chicken or bacon.
-Rather aim for lean proteins such as: grilled lean meats including chicken or turkey; soy products such as tofu; fish; or beans.
+Protein is very important to our bodies, but try to avoid unhealthy sources of protein such as cheeseburgers, fried chicken, or bacon.
+Rather, aim for lean proteins such as: grilled lean meats including chicken or turkey; soy products such as tofu; fish; or beans.

 Back to top

 Fats have often been pegged as something that should be kept off of every healthy eater's plate, but some fats are good – providing energy and essential fatty acids to your body.

 Remember, these fats are good but should still be eaten in small amounts.
 Avoid fats in the hours before a workout or game because they take longer to digest, and you do not want to have intestinal cramping or pain during the workout.

 Back to top

-Vitamins and Minerals
+Vitamins & Minerals

 Vitamins and Minerals do not give you more energy, but they help to unlock the energy stored in food so your body can use it as fuel.
-You body needs calcium, magnesium, fluoride and vitamin D to keep bones strong.
+You body needs calcium, magnesium, fluoride, and vitamin D to keep bones strong.
 You should be getting these from the food you are eating, but if you are not, try taking daily supplements.

 Back to top